indrekots/indrekots.github.io/_posts/articles/2016-08-25-java-8-streams-an-introduction-the-get-you-up-and-running.md

 //{Michael Ende=[Name: The Neverending Story, page count: 396, author: Michael Ende], H.G.
 Wells=[Name: The War of the Worlds, page count: 192, author: H.G.
 Wells], George Orwell=[Name: 1984, page count: 268, author: George Orwell, Name: Animal Farm, page count: 102, author: George Orwell], Lewis Carrol=[Name: Alice's Adventures in Wonderland, page count: 300, author: Lewis Carrol, Name: Through the Looking-Glass, and What Alice Found There, page count: 228, author: Lewis Carrol]}
 {% endhighlight %}

-Although they produce the same result, using Streams is easier to understand and required less work from the developer.
+Although they produce the same result (they group books by authors), using Streams is easier to understand and required less work from the developer.
+Don't worry if you don't understand the code.
+I'll go over the basics in the following paragraphs.

+## Creating a stream

+creating a stream from collections, streams from values, streams from arrays, streams from files, streams from functions

+## Stream operators

+intermediate operations vs terminal operations data source -> intermediate operations -> terminal operation

+## Examples of Stream operators

+functional -> map, reduce, filter, other stream usages truncating, limit() skipping, skip() finding max min

+## Pipelining

+simple diagram of stream pipelining

+## Specialized Streams

+numeric streams, specialized streams (intStream)

+## Parallel Streams

 ## Other libraries

 Guava, apache, lambdaj

+## Other

 traversable only once
-parallel streams
-functional -> map, reduce, filter, other stream usages lazy creating a stream from collections, streams from values, streams from arrays, streams from files, streams from functions simple diagram of stream pipelining intermediate operations vs terminal operations data source -> intermediate operations -> terminal operation truncating, limit() skipping, skip() finding max min numeric streams, specialized streams (intStream)
+lazy

+## Summary